Canadian Tire Financial Services

 Canadian Tire Services Ltd. (CTSL), doing business as Canadian Tire Bank (Banque Canadian Tire), is the financial services subsidiary of the Canadian Tire retail chain.
-The bank is based in Oakville, Ontario, and has additional business operations in St. Catharines and Welland (which are also in Ontario).
+The bank is based in Oakville, Ontario, and has additional business operations in St. Catharines and Welland, Ontario.
 Between 1968 and 2016 (with some branding continuing until 2018), Canadian Tire Services Ltd. was known as Canadian Tire Financial Services Ltd. (CTFS or CTFSL).

 History

 In 1968, Canadian Tire purchased Midland Shoppers Credit Limited, a small company founded in 1961 to provide third-party credit processing for local retailers in the Niagara Region.
 After its acquisition, the company was renamed "Canadian Tire Acceptance Limited (CTAL)", and later "Canadian Tire Financial Services Limited".

 Canadian Tire Bank (CTB), a Schedule 1 (domestic, deposit-taking) bank under the Bank Act, was founded in 2003 and took over financial services that had been provided by CTFS.
 In addition to MasterCard credit card services, Canadian Tire Bank also launched high interest savings accounts, tax-free savings accounts, and GIC products.

 In 2014, Scotiabank signed a deal to buy a 20 percent stake in Canadian Tire's financial services business, which includes Canadian Tire Bank, for $500 million in cash as part of a strategic partnership between the two companies under which Scotiabank was also permitted to buy up to an additional 30% (or sell back to Canadian Tire its 20% stake) at the then fair market value within 10 years.

+In 2023, Canadian Tire repurchased the 20 percent stake that Scotiabank had owned for $895 million, restoring its ownership to 100%.